 Enter Slack huddles, the fastest-adopted feature in Slack history.
-Huddles recreate informal discussions that you miss from the office with a click of a button.
-They’re a digital-first way to hold those casual hallway chats or quick discussions with a desk mate.
-With the average huddle lasting about 10 minutes only, they’ve helped teams save countless minutes every day, maximising productivity across the team.
+Huddles re-create informal discussions you miss from the office with a click of a button.
+They’re a digital-first way to hold those casual hallway chats or quick discussions with a deskmate.
+With the average huddle lasting just about 10 minutes, they’ve helped teams save countless minutes every day, maximizing productivity across the team.

-- Your favourite emoji, reactions and stickers work in huddles: There’s no shortage of fun with emoji, effects and ‘stickers’ in huddles.
-Use them to co-sign a great idea, celebrate a colleague’s win, share a well-timed joke – anything that you want, really!
+- Your favorite emoji, reactions and stickers work in huddles: There’s no shortage of fun with emoji, effects and “stickers” in huddles.
+Use them to co-sign a great idea, celebrate a colleague’s win, share a well-timed joke—anything you want, really!

-- Message threading automatically saves to the channel: Information shared during a huddle – including links, files and notes – gets automatically saved in the channel or DM where the huddle had been started.
-This provides teammates with a useful trail of key decisions and next steps, whether or not they were in the huddle.
+- Message threading automatically saves to the channel: Information shared during a huddle—including links, files and notes—gets automatically saved in the channel or DM where the huddle was started.
+This provides teammates with a useful trail of key decisions and next steps, whether they were in the huddle or not.

 Expedia Group is investing in collaboration to increase productivity

 “We have over 40,000 Slack channels and 220-plus Slack Connect channels.
-The new capabilities in huddles introduce new ways for teams at Expedia Group to collaborate where they are already working: in Slack,” Rivera says. ”When our teams start using the new huddles capabilities, I expect to see deeper, more spontaneous collaboration take place across the organisation.
-Productivity depends on collaboration, and whenever we can enhance productivity for our organisation without increasing the budget or introducing new tools, we’ll be more successful.”
+The new capabilities in huddles introduce new ways for teams at Expedia Group to collaborate where they are already working: in Slack,” Rivera says. ”When our teams start using the new huddles capabilities, I expect to see deeper, more spontaneous collaboration take place across the organization.
+Productivity depends on collaboration, and anytime we can enhance productivity for our organization without increasing the budget or introducing new tools, we’ll be more successful.”

-Rather than scheduling a meeting and sending out invitations, teams at Expedia Group can seamlessly transition to discussion in a channel – which has all of the context and team members needed – into a huddle for live co-working.
+Rather than scheduling a meeting and sending out invites, teams at Expedia Group can seamlessly transition to discussion in a channel—which has all of the context and team members needed—into a huddle for live coworking.

-‘With the new huddles features, I expect to see deeper, more spontaneous collaboration take place across the organisation.
-Productivity depends on collaboration, and whenever we can enhance productivity for our organisation, without increasing the budget or introducing new tools, we’ll be more successful’.
+“With the new huddles features, I expect to see deeper, more spontaneous collaboration take place across the organization.
+Productivity depends on collaboration, and anytime we can enhance productivity for our organization, without increasing the budget or introducing new tools, we’ll be more successful.”

 Xero is speeding up incident resolution

-When technical issues arise within an organisation – as they inevitably do – Xero is prepared.
+When technical issues arise within an organization—as they inevitably do—Xero is prepared.
 The New Zealand–based company provides accounting software for over 3 million subscribers in more than 180 countries.

 Since 2017, Xero has been using Slack’s dedicated channels and app integrations, such as PagerDuty and Jira, to respond to incidents in real time.
 Now, by bringing discussions into huddles, teams at Xero can more quickly swarm to identify root causes and identify next steps.

-Slalom is making daily briefings more efficient (and pleasant too)
+Slalom is making daily standups more efficient (and pleasant too)

-In theory, huddling meetings are quick, effective ways for a team to align on the day ahead.
-In practice, they don’t always capture everyone’s attention and often run on.
+In theory, standup meetings are quick, effective ways for a team to align on the day ahead.
+In practice, they don’t always capture everyone’s attention and often run long.

-Slalom, a global consultancy, revitalized its daily briefings by switching from formal video calls to huddles.
-Huddles add practical value to the experience – like the option to be on or off video depending on the meeting, using threads to automatically capture notes in-channel and the ability to name a huddle so that team members can decide whether or not they need to join.
+Slalom, a global consultancy, revitalized its daily standups by switching from formal video calls to huddles.
+Huddles add practical value to the experience—like the option to be on or off video depending on the meeting, using threads to automatically capture notes in-channel, and the ability to name a huddle so team members can decide whether or not they need to join.

-Huddles also foster the sense of community that Slalom is looking for.
-Teammates love the fact that they can respond to a comment with their favourite emoji and celebrate a team win with an animated reaction.
+Huddles also foster the sense of community Slalom is looking for.
+Teammates love that they can respond to a comment with their favorite emoji and celebrate a team win with an animated reaction.

-“The new huddles features promote more of a natural, carefree conversation that’s great for building camaraderie, catching up with my colleagues and starting the day on a good note,” says Kevin Rosario, a principal consultant at Slalom.
-“Foundationally growing that trust and understanding within your team is the first step in ensuring that your team succeeds, whatever the type of work.”
+“The new huddles features promote more of a natural, carefree conversation that’s great for building camaraderie, checking in with my colleagues, and starting the day on a good note,” says Kevin Rosario, a principal consultant at Slalom.
+“Foundationally growing that trust and understanding within your team is the first step in ensuring your team succeeds, no matter the type of work.”

-Beyond bringing efficiencies to daily briefings and a sense of cohesiveness to team chats, Slalom has found that the greatest value of using huddles is in reducing context switching.
-Staying within Slack and pressing one button to begin a huddle to ‘drop by’ on colleagues has been pivotal.
+Beyond bringing efficiencies to daily standups and a sense of cohesiveness to team chats, Slalom has found that the greatest value of using huddles is in reducing context switching.
+Staying within Slack and pressing one button to begin a huddle to “drop by” on colleagues has been pivotal.

 T-Mobile is cutting down on meetings

 Slack is deeply ingrained in T-Mobile, with over 109,000 users, 170,000 active channels, 45,000 workflows and 9 million emoji reactions used per month.
-But its employees’ favourite feature to unlock efficiency?
+But its employees’ favorite feature to unlock efficiency?
 Huddles.

-Tamara Jensen, a principal technical product manager at T-Mobile, focuses on driving efficiency across the entire organisation.
+Tamara Jensen, a principal technical product manager at T-Mobile, focuses on driving efficiency across the entire organization.
 One strategy has been to encourage teams to cut down on meetings.
 With Slack, the company has achieved this in spades.
-Colleagues use channels to organise their work, workflows to streamline business-critical processes and clips to share asynchronous updates.
+Colleagues use channels to organize their work, workflows to streamline business-critical processes, and clips to share asynchronous updates.